Illinois Wesleyan offers a formal minor in Hispanic Studies as a complement to the

 The Hispanic/Latino population is the second largest and fastest growing minority

 By 2030, one of five Americans will be Hispanic/Latino

 Mexican-Americans comprise over 60% of that population

 Illinois is one of 10 states with a large Hispanic/Latino population, comprising 22%

 Hispanic Studies Minor Course Requirements

-- Spanish 397 Internship or another elective
+Spanish 397 (Internship) or one SPAN 340 course or another elective

 All Hispanic Studies minors are strongly encouraged to enroll in the IWU Spain Program in spring of their sophomore year.

 to them.
 Here are some recent IWU student internships in Hispanic Studies.
 Many of these internships allow students to experience Spanish-speaking environments